-The College of Medical and Dental Sciences recruits to a number of fully funded studentships each year across many key areas of College research.
+The College of Medical and Dental Sciences (MDS) recruits to a number of fully funded studentships each year across many key areas of College research.

 A number of other funding opportunities are available to prospective postgraduate students throughout the year at College and University level.
 To discover whether you are eligible for any of these awards, please visit the University's Postgraduate Funding Database.
 The University also awards a number of scholarships for international students.

+Tuition fees for each research programme can be found in the individual programme pages.
 Unless otherwise stated fees are payable for each year of your programme of study.
-Use our funding database to find funding you could be eligible for - some awards cover tuition fees.
+Use our Funding database to find funding you could be eligible for - some awards cover tuition fees.

 Please note that research programmes involving intensive laboratory, clinical or fieldwork will incur an additional bench fee cost.
 This will be fully discussed with you as part of the application process.